 Discrepancy Search: Performs the search while allowing a certain percentage or number of the pixels in the image to differ.
 The percentage of pixels (with a percent sign) or number of pixels (with no percent sign) by which the image and a match in the Viewer window can differ.Note: Discrepancy can be slow to use and can result in false positive matches.
 Preferable approaches include setting the Search Type to Smoothed for Text in the Image Update panel, cropping the image using the Image Editor, or creating an Image Collection that includes several acceptable versions of a basic image.
 You can also capture a new image if the current image can only be found using a discrepancy search.

 OCR Search: Scans the original captured image for text, and then conducts a search for that text.
-For example, if the original image is of a button that says Search on it, this search will use OCR to look for the word Search on the screen.
+For example, if the original image is of a button that says Search on it, this search uses OCR to look for the word Search on the screen.

 Prior Location: References the results for the current script in which the current line of code was successfully run.
 Highlights the location on the screen where the image was found in that successful run of this test.
-The results that this search uses can be specified manually using the Mark As Prior Run button in the results portion of the suite for any script.Note: This search is not used when the Image Update panel menu is set to use the Auto Update (Log Changes) option.
+The results that this search uses can be specified manually using the Mark As Prior Run button in the results portion of the suite for any script.Note: This remedy is not available when the Image Update panel menu is set to use the Auto Update (Log Changes) option and when Auto Apply is selected on the Run preferences page.

 - Crop Edges: Searches by progressively cropping in on the image, looking for smaller and smaller images.
 As long as the inside of the image does not match anything else on the screen, the edges are not important.